amine95bz/PFE/prototypes/Req-repo-service/README.md

 Following callbacks are defined, and should be overridden to perform custom logic.

-- callbacks.accept = function (sourceItemHandleScope, destSortableScope, destItemScope) {};
--> used to determine drag zone is allowed are not.
+- callbacks.accept = function (sourceItemHandleScope, destSortableScope, destItemScope) {}; //used to determine drag zone is allowed are not.

 ###### Parameters:
      sourceItemScope - the scope of the item being dragged.